apprisi/face_detect/README.md

 # face detect
-This project is an implementation of a face detector which is researched by Hanzhou Qiantu Technology Copyright.
+This project is an implementation of a face detector which is researched by Hangzhou Qiantu Technology Copyright.

 ## Attention
 Before you download, copy, or view sources file of this project, you must obeyed the following regulations,